On the geometric fixed-points of real topological cyclic homology: The Geometric fixed-points of TCR

 induced by the right vertical map of square (\ref{potilde}) (this part of \ref{htpypullbackodd} does not use that $p$ is odd).
 Since square (\ref{potilde}) is a pushout, the cofibre of $R$ is equivalent to

-where $E\class { \Z/2}$ and $E\class {H_n}$ are pointed $N(\Z/2)$ and $N(H_n)$-spaces which have nontrivial isotropy $S^0$ only at $\Z/2$ and $H_n$, respectively.
+where $E\class { \Z/2}$ and $E\class {H_n}$ are pointed $N(\Z/2)$ and $N(H_n)$-spaces which fixed-points $S^0$ only at $\Z/2$ and $H_n$, respectively, and have contractible fixed-points at all other subgroups.
 Let us now identify the first summand, the identification of the second one being similar.
 By the projection formula and untwisting the action on $T$, we see that

 where $\varepsilon\colon N(\Z/2)\cong C_2\times \Z/2\to \Z/2$ is the projection.
-Now we observe that since $(\varepsilon^* \widetilde {E\Z/2})^{\Z/2}=S^0$ and $E\class { \Z/2}$ has isotropy $S^0$ concentrated at $\Z/2$, we have that $\varepsilon^* \widetilde {E\Z/2}\otimes E\class { \Z/2}\simeq E\class { \Z/2}$, and therefore that the first summand of the fibre of $R$ is equivalent to
+Now we observe that since $(\varepsilon^* \widetilde {E\Z/2})^{\Z/2}=S^0$ and $E\class { \Z/2}$ has isotropy $S^0$ concentrated at $\Z/2$, we have that $\varepsilon^* \widetilde {E\Z/2}\wedge E\class { \Z/2}\simeq E\class { \Z/2}$, and therefore that the first summand of the fibre of $R$ is equivalent to